edgexfoundry/developer-scripts/README.md

 For convenience there are a couple of scripts that help you get up and running

-### linux_setup.sh
+### Run this First

-This script assumes:
+**linux_setup.sh**, this script assumes:

 * you are starting with a fresh install of mongodb
 * that init_mongo.js has not been run before

 This script will:

 * create the necessary folder(s) for database placement
 * start mongod without the "--auth" option
 * initialize the mongo database (via init_mongo.js)
 * restart mongod with the "--auth" option
 * leave mongo in a state of waiting for a connection.

-### run-it.sh
-This script will start the services in order as described [HERE](https://wiki.edgexfoundry.org/display/FA/Get+EdgeX+Foundry+-+Users).

-### prepare-environment.sh
+### Run This Second

-This script is used to clone from each git, the set of modules you need.
+**prepare-environment.sh**, this script will clone the set of modules you need.
 You can pass a list of valid modules.

 >MODULES: core-data-client core-domain core-exception core-test export-distro
 >export-domain export-test support-domain support-logging-client export-client
 >support-notifications-client core-data core-metadata-client

-Also, if you run the script without parameters, you can choose manually which one of above do you want to be installed.
+**Note**, if you run the script without parameters, you can manually choose which modules you want to be installed.

+### Running EdgeX

+**run-it.sh**, this script will start the services in order as described [HERE](https://docs.edgexfoundry.org/Ch-GettingStartedUsers.html).

-### update-packages.sh
+### Updating EdgeX

-This script will update the installed packages in your working copy
+**update-packages.sh**, this script will update the installed packages in your working copy

-### reset-dockers.sh
+### Reset

-This script removes all containers and images from your environment.
-Very useful for development
+**reset-dockers.sh**, this script removes all containers and images from your environment.
+Very useful for development, when you want to reset everything from scratch

-### create-containers.sh
+### Containerization

-This script creates containers and images defined in internal variable `DOCKER`
+**create-containers.sh**, this script creates containers and images defined in the environment variable `DOCKERS`